 Bear markets are periods of time when either fundamental factors, investor sentiment, or unforeseen events (war, terrorism, quantitative trading-think 1987 crash) drive down prices over 20% from their previous peak.
 Why 20%?
 It’s an arbitrary number chosen by investors!
 Secular bear markets, and those caused by economic recessions happen but are rare.
 Since the end of World War II, the US stock market has had 11 bear markets, lasting on average just slightly longer than 5 quarters.
 They have averaged close to -35% peak to trough losses.

-Market “correction” is a loose investor term for market prices declining 10% from their recent peak levels.
+Market “correction” is a loose investor term for market prices declining 10% or more from their recent peak levels.
 Why 10%?
 It’s an arbitrary number.
 The conventional method for measuring corrections looks strictly at closing pricing and is measured from a market peak to the subsequent market trough.
 Analysis by Goldman Sachs Group indicates that the typical correction within a bull market takes 70 days to reach its trough, followed by a recovery period averaging 88 days.
 The passed 10 years has coined the term “buy the dip or BTD” for putting money to work during these sharp market pullbacks.